Vincent Bugliosi: George W. Bush

 Bugliosi condemned the U.S. Supreme Court's decision in the Bush v.
-Gore case that decided the 2000 presidential election.
+Gore case that decided the 2000 U.S. presidential election.
 He wrote a lengthy criticism of the case for The Nation, titled "None Dare Call It Treason", which he later expanded into a book titled The Betrayal of America.
 Some of his criticisms were depicted in the 2004 documentary Orwell Rolls in His Grave.
-He also believed that George W. Bush should have been charged with the murders of the thousands of American soldiers who died in the Invasion of Iraq, because of his belief that Bush launched the invasion under false pretenses.
+He also believed that George W. Bush should have been charged with the murders of the thousands of American soldiers who died in the invasion of Iraq because of his belief that Bush launched the invasion under false pretenses.
 In his book, The Prosecution of George W. Bush for Murder, he laid out his view of evidence and outlined what questions he would ask Bush at a potential murder trial.
 Bugliosi testified at a House Judiciary Committee meeting on July 25, 2008, at which he urged impeachment proceedings for Bush.
 The book formed the basis of a 2012 documentary film, The Prosecution of an American President.

 RFK assassination

-Bugliosi is on record for believing that Senator Robert F. Kennedy was the victim of a conspiracy.
+Bugliosi is on record for believing that Senator Robert F. Kennedy was the victim of a criminal conspiracy.
 He said the following during a civil trial of the RFK assassination: "We are talking about a conspiracy to commit murder ... a conspiracy the prodigious dimensions of which would make Watergate look like a one-roach marijuana case. ...
 The signed statements given me perhaps can be explained away, but in the absence of a logical explanation, these statements, by simple arithmetic, add up to too many bullets and therefore, the probability of a second gun."
 As a result of his research, Bugliosi came to refute conspiracy theories.